marcow1601/UniFlow-SMD-Reflow-Controller/README.md

 This software is designed to run the process of at-home SMD circuit board (PCB) reflow soldering in an easy, customizable, precise and reproducible manner.
 This requires accurate realtime data and algorithms to follow a preset temperature profile as closely as possible.

-An ESP8266 microcontroller is the brain of the operation.
+An ESP32 Dual Core 240MHz microcontroller is the brain of the operation.
 Process parameters can easily be adjusted by using the nice, rotary encoder based user interface.
 The current settings as well as all required live process data is being displayed on a high-contrast OLED display.

 During the reflow cycle, the current temperature of the reflow device is regularly being acquired via a thermocouple sensor, capable of precisely reading temperatures of up to 1.000&deg;C. According to the currently set process parameters, a software PID-controller decides on how to reach the setpoint temperature in the most accurate way.